CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 Person putting pin into cash machine

-Linda* CAP client who is now debt free shares her view on the role banks could play in catching someone as they get caught in the spiralling effects of debt and financial difficulty.
+CAP client Linda*, who is now debt free, shares her view on the role banks could play in catching someone as they get caught in the spiralling effects of debt and financial difficulty.

 As explained in my blog Having someone by your side’, I am now debt free, thanks to free face-to-face debt advice from Christians Against Poverty (CAP).